Oprah Winfrey: Early life

 Orpah Gail Winfrey was born on January 29, 1954; her first name was spelled Orpah on her birth certificate after the biblical figure in the Book of Ruth, but people mispronounced it regularly and "Oprah" stuck.
-She was born in Kosciusko, Mississippi, to an unmarried teenage mother.
-Her mother, Vernita Lee (1935–2018), was a housemaid.
-Winfrey's biological father is usually noted as Vernon Winfrey (c.
-1933–2022), a coal miner turned barber turned city councilman who was in the Armed Forces when she was born.
-However, Mississippi farmer and World War II Veteran Noah Robinson Sr. (born c.
-1925) has claimed to be her biological father.
-A genetic test in 2006 determined that her matrilineal line originated among the Kpelle ethnic group, in the area that today is Liberia.
+She was born in Kosciusko, Mississippi, to a teenaged mother, Vernita Lee, and father Vernon Winfrey.
+Winfrey's parents never married.
+Vernita Lee (1935–2018) was a housemaid.
+Vernon Winfrey (1933–2022) was a coal miner turned barber turned city councilman who was in the Armed Forces when she was born.
+A genetic test in 2006 determined that her matrilineal line originated among the Kpelle ethnic group, from the area that became Liberia.
 Her genetic makeup was determined to be 89% Sub-Saharan African, 8% Native American, and 3% East Asian.
-However, given the imprecision of genetic testing, the East Asian markers may actually be Native American.

 After Winfrey's birth, her mother traveled north, and Winfrey spent her first six years living in rural poverty with her maternal grandmother, Hattie Mae (Presley) Lee (April 15, 1900 – February 27, 1963).
 Her grandmother was so poor that Winfrey often wore dresses made of potato sacks, for which other children made fun of her.
 Her grandmother taught her to read before the age of three and took her to the local church, where she was nicknamed "The Preacher" for her ability to recite Bible verses.
-When Winfrey was a child, her grandmother was reportedly abusive.
+Her grandmother, a believer in the adage "spare the rod, spoil the child," beat her almost daily.